by Niklas Göransson

 R adds that while he still to this day sticks to all-black, he’s not particularly into metalhead attire.

-– I like metal just as much, or more, as the next guy or gal – and even though I’ve listened to it since I was six or seven years old it’s not a defining factor in my appearance.
-It is however firmly ingrained into my system; metal and horror movies.
+– I like metal just as much, or more, as the next guy or gal but, even though I’ve listened to it since I was six or seven years old, it’s not a defining factor in my appearance.
+It is however firmly ingrained into my system – metal and horror movies.

 What, if anything, is next for FORGOTTEN WOODS?

 – First and foremost, the ATMF re-issues of our early material.
 I think there’ll be a shirt or something as well; whatever else, we’ll see when we get there.
 Nothing tames the art-beast.